Algopaul/PortHamiltonianBenchmarkSystems.jl/docs/src/LosslessWave.md

 ## The model

+We follow [SMH19, SMH19a](@cite) for the derivation of the port-Hamiltonian formulation of the lossless wave equation with Neumann boundary control.
 Let us consider the vertical deflection from equilibrium $w$ of a 2D membrane $\Omega \subset \mathbb{R}^2$.
 Denoting $\rho$ the mass density and $T$ the Young modulus of the membrane, a positive definite tensor, leads to the following well-known *wave equation*

 ```math